Tipping Phenomena and Points of No Return in Ecosystems: Beyond Classical Bifurcations: Points of return, points of no return, points of return tipping

-Firstly, we analyse R-tipping for non-monotone $\mu(t)$ given by Eq.~\eqref{eq:force4} with $\mu_- = -1$, $\Delta_\mu>0$, $c=1$, $\tau=0$ and different values of $s$ [Fig.~\ref{fig:HNF2}(b)].
-When $s=0$, there is no basin instability and R-tipping cannot occur.
+First, we analyze R-tipping for nonmonotone $\mu(t)$ given by \eqref{eq:force2} where we replace $r$ with $\mu$ and use $\mu_- = -1$ and $\Delta_\mu >0$ (Figure~\ref{fig:HNF2}(b)).
+When $s=0$, there is no basin instability and R-tipping cannot occur~\cite[Theorem 3.2(1)]{ashwin2017parameter}.
 The only tipping that occurs for $s=0$ is B-tipping for $\Delta_\mu>1$.
-The tracking-tipping transition curve $c^{\,\updownarrow}$ in the $(\Delta_\mu,\varepsilon)$ tipping diagram is in very good agreement with the critical ``exceedance time" formula
+The tracking-tipping transition curve $c^{\,\updownarrow}$ in the $(\Delta_\mu,\varepsilon)$ tipping diagram is in very good agreement with the critical ``exceedance time" inverse square law